KTachibanaM/broccoli-server/README.md

     * Re-implement common elements in a management dashboard for different use cases

 ## Solution
-This is an application that generalizes the crawling, processing, sorting and publishing of Internet content, while offer pluggability so that you customize it to fulfill individual use cases
+This is a Python library that generalizes the crawling, processing, sorting and publishing of Internet content, while offer a public Python API so that you plugin implementation details to fulfill individual use cases

 ## Architecture
 * There is a server application that does the heavy-lifting of crawling and processing of Internet content.
 Those activities can also be queried and changed via HTTP endpoints.